 - Egg: Typically, one large egg helps bind the dough together, adding richness and promoting a golden color upon baking.
 Make sure it's at room temperature to integrate more easily with other ingredients.

-How to make Raspberry almond tart
+How to make Raspberry Frangipane Tart

 There's no need to blind bake the pastry crust to make the raspberry frangipane tart, you can make the dough directly with your hands or use a food processor to quickly blend all the ingredients.